TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/1-the-example-extension.rst

 =====================

-The first extension will show an inventory list of products, which can be created in the backend list module.
+The first extension will show an inventory list of products, which is maintained in the backend *List* module.
 Each product consists of a title, a short description, and the number of pieces in stock.
 The following steps are necessary for implementation: